Max Le Verrier: Biography

-Max Le Verrier was born on 29 January 1891 in Neuilly-sur-Seine, France to a French father that was a goldsmith and jeweler, and a mother from Belgium.
+Max Le Verrier was born on 29 January 1891 in Neuilly-sur-Seine, France to a French father who was a goldsmith and jeweler, and a mother from Belgium.
 His parents separated when he was a child and he spent a lot of time in boarding schools.
 He served as a pilot in the French Army during World War I.

 Le Verrier attended Geneva University of Art and Design (formerly École Supérieure des Beaux-Arts, Genève), studying under Marcel Bouraine and Pierre Le Faguays.
 He returned to Paris by 1919.

-In 1925, he showed his work at the Exposition internationale des Arts décoratifs et industriels modernes in Paris, where he won a gold metal.
+In 1925, he showed his work at the Exposition internationale des Arts décoratifs et industriels modernes in Paris, where he won a gold medal.
 His first popular sculpture was a pelican in 1925.
 In 1921, Le Verrier married Jeanne Hubrecht, together they had two children.
 In the early 1920s, he inherited a small metal foundry and by 1926 he started making decorative objects in his own workshop.

 During World War II, Le Verrier's house was used as a dead drop for the Resistance.
-He was arrested in 1944 for his connection to the Nazi resistance.
+He was arrested in 1944 for his connection to the resistance against Nazis.
 He was able to reopen studio after the war.